xpxaxsxi/qqospath/README.md

 EXAMPLE 0.5:
 (Part of a in-house software that builds a command line argument in Windows 10) Ffmpeg.exe and ffplay.exe will show a zoom in-effect using some input image.
-Image is softened dynamically while zooming-in
+Image is softened dynamically while zooming-in. write_comm/2 is doing a normalization that removes excessive carriage returns and excessive whitespace.
 ``` prolog
 (debugging(ffzoompan(report))-> DEBUG=' -report -nostats';DEBUG=''),
     atomic_list_concat( {|ospath(FFMPEG,FFPLAY,DEBUG,FPS,BL1,BL2,STEP,SCALER,IMG,WIDo,HEIo,XX,YY,MAXRECT)